ichard26/ichard26.github.io/content/blog/2022-04-07-compiling-black-with-mypyc-part-2.md

 #### Tightening up existing type annotations

-The stricter your type annotations are in your codebase, the more invariants mypyc will be able to infer.
-It'll then use this information and write type-specific code that is faster.
-This code won't work if it gets an object of a different type, but that's why we use and enforce type annotations, so we (and mypyc) can safely assume it's going to be the right type.
+The stricter the type annotations are in your codebase, the more invariants mypyc will be able to infer.
+It'll then use this information to write type-specific code that is faster.
+This code won't work if it gets an object of a different type, but that's why we use and enforce type annotations, so mypyc can safely assume it's going to be the right type. **In essence, the stricter the type annotations, the faster code mypyc can generate.**

-This involves reading through the code and control flow, checking whether certain states are impossible.
-Blib2to3 is mostly a legacy codebase, so when we added type annotations to it, it was done to unblock other work.
-The goal was to make blib2to3 type check, and not write the best typed code ever.
-So, naturally there were a few permissive (parameter) type annotations I could make stricter:
+This meant reading through the code's control flow, checking whether certain states are impossible.
+Blib2to3 is a legacy codebase, so type annotations were added to unblock other work.
+The goal was to make blib2to3 type check, and not write perfectly typed code.
+So naturally, there were a few permissive (parameter) type annotations I could make stricter:

 ```diff
 diff --git a/src/blib2to3/pgen2/parse.py b/src/blib2to3/pgen2/parse.py